APogue/APogue.github.io/projects/project_proposal.md

 ### Audit checkpoints

 The api reads back its understanding of the task at checkpoints throughout the coding process.
-This provides a traceable audit log in the event an incident isn't coded in according to expectations.
-Attempt to move the system from an end-to-end backbox to something more transparent, and predictable in input/output behavior.
+This provides a traceable audit log in the event an incident isn't coded according to expectations.
+Attempt to move the system from an end-to-end backbox to something more transparent and predictable with respect to input/output behavior.

 ### Codebook